wunderwuzzi23/blog/content/posts/zero-trust.md

 ## Are remote management endpoints really needed?

 Probably not - at least not permanently and widely.
 To manage machines in a corporate environment there are technologies such as group policies and Chef that help manage things at scale.
+And even many other services should probably not be listening on all interfaces remotley by default.

 ## Mitigations

-It is a frustrating thing for a red teamer to have a valid password (certificate,...) but not being able use it because there is no endpoint exposed.
+It is a frustrating thing for a red teamer to have a valid password (certificate, token,.....) but not being able use it because there is no endpoint exposed.

 >**So, we should assume it is similarly frustrating for a real world adversary!**